2024 Northern Mariana Islands Democratic presidential primary

-The 2024 Northern Mariana Islands Democratic presidential caucuses took place from March 5, 2024, to March 12, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-11 delegates to the Democratic National Convention were allocated to presidential candidates.
+The 2024 Northern Mariana Islands Democratic presidential primary took place from March 5, 2024, to March 12, 2024 at three different polling locations, as part of the Democratic Party primaries for the 2024 presidential election.
+In the party-run primary 6 delegates to the Democratic National Convention were allocated, with 5 additional unpledged delegates.

-Incumbent President Joe Biden announced on April 25, 2023, his bid for a second term.
+The territorial party held no caucus event in this year and went through seven days of voting to increase participation.
+Instead national convention delegates were selected directly on the primary ballot, similarly to the primary system in several liberal New England states.
+Candidates had to file with the party until 16 January.

-Jason Palmer, who won the American Samoa caucus in an upset, had expressed excitement for this election, but Biden ultimately won with minimal opposition.
+Incumbent President Joe Biden won with minimal opposition.
+Jason Palmer had previously won the American Samoa caucus in an upset and had expressed excitement for the subsequent territorial contest, but he only received four votes.